 - The portfolio essay is maximum 3500 words.
 Exceeding the word count may result in a reduced grade for the graduate capability of Effective Communication.
 The 10% leeway in word count allowed for Phase 1 course assignments and projects to compensate for in-text references is not applicable for this essay. - An introduction, conclusion and tables (including contents table) are not required in your essay.
 If present, they are included in the word count. - It is unlikely that there will be references as the essay is a personal reflection.
-If required, they are not included in the word count. - The title page is not included in the word count.
+If required, they are not included in the word count (but in-text citations are included). - The title page is not included in the word count.
 It should state the word count and your zID but should not include your name.
-(The uploaded file name should not identify the student except by zID, either). - Structure your reflective essay using each capability as a sub-heading, in the order that they appear in the Phase 1 Expectations for the Graduate Capabilities document.
-Read the capability indicator statements and select your examples carefully to relate to each capability. - The portfolio reviewer has access to ALL your grades and examiners' feedback from your assignments and projects, so there is no need to copy these comments; simply refer to them if you wish.
+(The uploaded file name should not identify you except by zID, either).
+The stated word count must be accurate. - Structure your reflective essay using each capability as a sub-heading, in the order that they appear in the Phase 1 Expectations for the Graduate Capabilities document.
+Read the capability indicator statements and select your examples carefully to relate to each capability. - The portfolio reviewer has access to ALL your grades and assessors' feedback from your assignments and projects and to peer feedback, so there is no need to copy these comments; simply refer to them if you wish.
 It is not necessary to include receipt numbers in your essay, as it should be apparent from your discussion if you are reflecting on your development related to an assignment or group project. - The portfolio reviewer will be looking for evidence that you have developed in each capability, and will use the indicator statements as a guide to the types of performances of which you should be capable at this stage.
 There are too many indicators for you to be able to address all of them adequately or separately.
-You should try to provide evidence of your development and progress in relation to 2 or 3 indicator statements for each graduate capability.
-Refer your comments on your progress to the relevant indicator statements. - Do not claim to have addressed indicators without any evidence to support this. - The Portfolio Examiner will look for evidence of your ability to reflect honestly and openly on your development in each capability. - It should not be assumed that P or P+ grades for a particular capability in all Phase 1 assignments and projects will ensure a pass in that capability in the portfolio review.
+You should try to provide evidence of your development and discuss progress in relation to 2 or 3 indicator statements for each graduate capability. - Do not claim to have addressed indicators without any evidence to support this. - The portfolio examiner will look for evidence of your ability to reflect honestly and openly on your development in each capability. - It should not be assumed that P or P+ grades for a particular capability in all Phase 1 assignments and projects will ensure a pass in that capability in the portfolio review.
 The final grade for the review will also depend on other accumulated evidence and the reflective essay.
 It is unlikely that a student will perform so poorly in the essay that good grades in the assignments and projects will be negated, but it can occur.
 Conversely the reflective essay may help to offset poor performance in assignments and projects. - Do not ignore a poor grade from an assignment or project when writing the reflective essay take note of the examiner's comment, reflect on why your mark was low and the concerns raised in the feedback, identify relevant issues and show how you have sought to address them.
+If you have received constructive feedback that recurs in subsequent assignments and projects, be prepared to explain why you have not already made appropriate changes.